fpgaprince/rtd/docs/source/combinatorial.rst

     roundup(ln(14)/ln(2)) = roundup(3.80735) = 4 bits required
     roundup(ln(29)/ln(2)) = roundup(4.85798) = 5 bits required

+Notice, for 29, you are not using up all the possible combination/control a 5 bit control signal can handle.
+5 bits can control up to 32 signals.
+Therefore you when you write your HDL, you have to handle what to do when the control signal is one of the 3 (32-29) remaining cases.

 .. warning::

   You need to terminate, handle the else and when other clause, this is a combinatorial circuit with no clocks.